-Equitable usage is an important consideration in Regional Parks System funding and investment.
+Equitable usage is an important consideration in Regional Parks and Trails System funding and investment.

-In Thrive MSP 2040, the Met Council committed to strengthening equitable usage of regional parks and trails by all our region's residents, - across age, race, ethnicity, income, national origin, and ability.
-To honor this commitment, the Council created and implemented the Regional Parks and Trails System Equity Grant Program in 2019 with a pilot program using Council bonds.
-Additional funding was dedicated for the 2021 and 2024 grant cycles using Parks Interest Earnings and Council bonds to fund programming and non-capital projects.
+In Thrive MSP 2040, the Met Council committed to strengthening equitable usage of regional parks and trails by all our region's residents across age, race, ethnicity, income, national origin, and ability.
+To honor this commitment, the Met Council created and implemented the Regional Parks and Trails System Equity Grant Program in 2019 with a pilot program using Council bonds.
+Additional funding was dedicated for the 2021 and 2024 grant cycles using parks interest earnings and Met Council bonds to fund programming and noncapital projects.

-Using Council bonds and other available funding, such as Parks Interest Earnings, the Council will continue to fund and administer an equity grant program for projects explicitly aimed to strengthen equitable usage of the Regional Parks and Trails System.
-The Council will work in close collaboration with regional park implementing agencies, Metropolitan Parks and Open Space Commissioners, Community Development Committee members, and other partners to refine criteria and measures for each cycle of awarding grants to regional park implementing agencies for projects aimed to strengthen equitable use.
+Using regional bonds and other available funding, such as parks interest earnings, the Met Council will continue to fund and administer an equity grant program for projects explicitly aimed to strengthen equitable usage of the Regional Parks and Trails System.
+The Met Council will work in close collaboration with regional park implementing agencies, Metropolitan Parks and Open Space Commissioners, Community Development Committee members, and other partners to refine criteria and measures for each cycle of awarding grants to regional park implementing agencies for projects aimed to strengthen equitable use.